"It's just a period," but what if it's not?

 Treatment for dysmenorrhea largely depends on the type of dysmenorrhea you have and the severity of your condition.
 Some common treatment modalities include:

-Pain relief medication — Nonsteroidal anti-inflammatory drugs (NSAIDS) and other forms of pain relief, such as acetaminophen, help manage symptoms of menstrual pain.
+Pain relief medication — Nonsteroidal anti-inflammatory drugs (NSAIDS) and other forms of pain relief, such as paracetamol, help manage symptoms of menstrual pain.

 Hormonal therapies — Hormonal fluctuations can be treated with oral contraceptives, intrauterine devices and hormonal implants, which in turn, reduces menstrual pain.